A Trauma-Informed Approach to Yoga

 We’ll consider:

-• How stress is stored: the brain, body, and nervous system
+How stress and trauma impact the brain, body, and nervous system

-On Sunday, we’ll look at considerations for trauma-informed teaching, including:
+On Sunday, we’ll consider methodology for trauma-informed teaching, including:

-We provide yoga mats, bolsters, blankets, and blocks.
-Chairs are also available.
-This is a casual space and the invitation is to come comfy!
+We provide yoga mats, bolsters, blankets, blocks, and chairs.
+The invitation is to come comfy!
 You’re welcome to bring food, drinks, a journal, and any comfort items you’d like.

 Facilitators

-E-RYT 200, Certified in Trauma-Informed Yoga and Prenatal Yoga, Yoga Alliance Continuing Education Provider (YACEP), Founder and Director of Soulside.
+E-RYT 200 (Experienced Registered Yoga Teacher) with certifications in: Trauma-Informed Yoga, Prenatal Yoga, Postpartum/Baby & Me Yoga.
+Yoga Alliance Continuing Education Provider (YACEP), Founder of Soulside.
+Has been offering versions of this training for seven years.
 Read full bio here.

 Rose is a licensed clinical professional counselor.
 She assists in developing this training and serves as on-site counseling support.
 Learn more about Rose and her counseling practice here.